Conduktor CLI overview

 --parallelism

 flag allows you to run multiple applies at the same time, in parallel.
 This is useful when applying a large number of resources.
-Be careful not to set it too high, as it may overload the Console/Gateway API.template
+Be careful not to set it too high, as it may overload the Console/Gateway API.Apply all resources in multiple directories

 command allows you to get an example of a resource definition: